semdial2026/semdial2026.github.io/_pages/cfp.md

 <!--<span style="color:red">Attention: updated instruction</span>-->

-* At most 2 pages of content (up to 1 additional page allowed for references).
+* Up to 2 pages of content (up to 1 additional page allowed for references).
 Submission to this track can be non-archival on request.
 * Accepted short papers will be presented as posters at the conference.
 * (optional) unlimited extra space after the conclusion for limitations and optionally ethical considerations,
 * (optional) unlimited pages for appendices (but please be selective).